billthefarmer/gridle/README.md

 letters and colours of the word will be shared.
-Select the [Crossword](https://github.com/billthefarmer/crossword) app to find possibilities for that word. **Hint:** If the crossword app fails to produce any suggestions, try moving any letter which might be in the other direction.
+Select the [Crossword](https://github.com/billthefarmer/crossword) app to find possibilities for that word. **Hint:** If the crossword app fails to produce any suggestions, try moving any letter which might belong to the other direction.

 ## Large